 3) Takes end-to-end ownership for development and quality of products and services that delight customers and add strategic value for Microsoft.
 Software Engineers evaluate requirements, estimate costs, design, and implement products and services.
 They define and implement the quality criteria for their products and services, using measurements and insights to understand and validate the quality of experience for customers.
 They manage and improve the engineering process, manage risks, dependencies and compromises, and integrate software into broader ecosystems and/or products.

 4) Builds the right team.
 Acts constructively to increase the efficiency, impact, and morale of the team, as a whole.
-Works proactively across team, product or service, or platform boundaries to share information and technology, and ensure that peer team goals are aligned.
+Works proactively across the team, product or service, or platform boundaries to share information and technology, and ensure that peer team goals are aligned.
 Promotes a positive environment across the organization by modeling behavior that promotes good morale.
-Finds opportunities for collaboration across groups in the division, ensures that cross-team commitments are set, and achieves scale in his or her work efforts by enabling the work of others.
+Finds opportunities for collaboration across groups in the division ensures that cross-team commitments are set, and achieves scale in his or her work efforts by enabling the work of others.

 5) Has a sense of personal accountability for the quality and completeness of the entire product or service and resulting user experience.
 Maintains a sense of pride and craftsmanship that yields output with aesthetic, as well as technical value in the product that we ship.
 Resolves issues outside his or her area of responsibility and opens discussions with peers and takes action when needed to ensure the success of the product.

 According to Adam Grant, the youngest-tenured and highest-rated professor at Wharton School of Business, there are three types of people: The Taker is an egoist.
 They tend to get more than they give.
 They believe the world is a competitive, dog-eat-dog world.
 As a result, they put their needs before everyone else.
 This strategy works for short-term gain … but it’s nearly impossible to sustain.
-The Matcher is someone who seeks balance between giving and taking.
+The Matcher is someone who seeks a balance between giving and taking.
 They seek fairness and equality.
 If they put too much into a relationship, without getting anything in return, they’ll eventually give up.
 They believe in even exchanges and trading favors.
 The Giver is altruistic.
 It’s a rare breed of human who doesn’t look for anything in return.
-Whereas Takers are focused on receiving all of time and Matchers are focused on receiving at least some of the time.
+Whereas Takers are focused on receiving all of time and Matches are focused on receiving at least some of the time.
 Givers don’t even think about it.
-As senior programmer is someone who is experienced enough to have solved many programming challenges.
+As a senior programmer is someone who is experienced enough to have solved many programming challenges.
 When a problem shows up, a senior programmer will likely have a history of solving that problem vs. a regular or junior programmer who may get worried or afraid about this new problem.
 "When should you call yourself a senior developer?" - When I started to mentor junior developers.